-To create a Stack, click on the Stack tool in the toolbar, then click and drag on the canvas to create the Stack.
+To create a Stack, select a Frame that is on your canvas and click on the Stack option in the property panel to create the Stack.

 You can also create a Stack around any selected layer(s) by right clicking and selecting Add Stack, or by pressing

 ⌘ + Enter for Mac or

 Ctrl + Enter for Windows..